 Tent

-You could sleep in a tent, RV, van, or trailer, or whatever you feel like camping in.
 When purchasing a tent, try to make sure that the tent doors have double zippers (which you can clip together), or that they open from the top.
-This way, your cat won’t be able to open the doors up themselves.
+This way, your cat will not be able to open the doors up themselves.
+You should also try to get tents with less mesh on the lower half, so your cat won’t be able to claw at the more delicate mesh material.
 For the size, you’ll want to go at least “1-person” size more than the number of people that will be sleeping in the tent.
-For example, when I am sleeping with only myself and my cat, I will use a 2-person tent.
-This way there will be enough space for your cat’s things.
+For example, when I am sleeping with only myself and my cat, I will use a 2-person tent at the minimum.
+This way there will be enough space for your cat’s things such as their litter box.
+You can also go even larger than that, and there’s really no limit other than the campsite space and your ability to set it up.

 These are the tents I personally own and use: